 Studying works best if it’s broken up into chunks; trying to memorize an entire textbook in one sitting just isn’t going to happen.
-So, help your children break up their studying into manageable pieces.
-Use small rewards as incentives to complete studying blocks, like a 15-minute dance party, a piece of candy, or the chance to watch an episode of their favorite show.
-This is a great way to encourage your children to muscle through their material and make the process a little more fun.
+Encourage students to break up their studying into manageable pieces, allowing them to digest the information they are consuming without over-taxing their attention span. .
 Consider using a kitchen or cellphone timer to help define study periods of about 20 to 30 minutes.

 5. Unplug and get outside

-Not all children do well holed up in their rooms to study.
-Some learn better by talking through information, and study groups can be a great way to get through dense material.
-If you think that it would be helpful for your children to study with their peers, encourage them to invite a few classmates over for a group session.
-Provide some healthy snacks and a quiet study space away from the rest of the family, and let them work.
-Just keep an ear open to make sure that they’re staying on topic.
+Some students learn better by talking through information, and study groups can be a great way to get through dense material.
+If you think that it would be helpful for your children to study with their peers, encourage them to invite classmates to a group session.
+If meeting up in-person isn’t an option, setting up a virtual study group works just as well!
+Provide some snacks and a quiet study space away from the rest of the family, and let them work.

 While it may seem like a good idea to take away computers, TVs, tablets, and smartphones during study time, sometimes incorporating technology can be a big help.
 Online programs are a given in most classrooms today, and often children have access to supplemental materials, including videos, guided examples, and practice quizzes at home.
 These can be great resources to add to your children’s arsenal of exam-prep tools.
-If you’re worried about your children resisting temptation to browse the Internet, programs like Cold Turkey can temporarily block distracting websites while your children study.
+If you’re worried about your children resisting temptation to browse the Internet, programs like Cold Turkey can temporarily block distracting websites while it is time to study.

-Throughout all the stress of exams, your children will need your support.
-Take some time during dinner to ask them how they are feeling about their tests, what their testing schedule is like, and if they need any help studying.
+Throughout all the stress of exams, your support will need be needed.
+Ask your students how they are feeling about their tests, what their testing schedule is like, and if they need any help studying.
 Offer to quiz them or go over notes together, and let them know you are willing to help.
 Or, if your children do better being left alone to concentrate, try a more hands-off approach.
 It might be difficult to find the balance between being too relaxed and helicopter parenting, so ask your children directly about what kind of support they want.
-Opening up these conversations can offer big benefits for both you and your children.
+Communication is key!

 At the end of the day, education shouldn’t be about grades; it should be about learning.
-You know that your children’s happiness will always come first, and you don’t want to see them stressed out over a test.
-Be sure to let your children know that success isn’t measured solely by straight A’s and that doing poorly on one test won’t be the end of their world.
-Remind them that you’re there for support by taking the time to write a short note for their lunchboxes or simply giving them an extra big hug when they get home.
-Little things will mean the world to your children when they’re nervous about exams and instill a sense of confidence that will help them perform to the best of their abilities.
+You know that your student’s happiness will always come first, and you don’t want to see them stressed out over a test.
+Be sure to let your student know that success isn’t measured solely by straight A’s and that doing poorly on one test won’t be the end of their world.
+Remind them that you are there for support, whether its by taking the time to write a short note for their lunchboxes or simply giving them an extra big hug when they get home.
+Little things will mean the world to your student when they’re nervous about exams and instill a sense of confidence that will help them perform to the best of their abilities.

 Preparation is key when it comes to test-day success!
 Looking for a tool to help your children practice grade-appropriate skills in math, ELA, science, and social studies as they prepare for midterms or end-of-semester exams?
-Check out Study Island for Home!
+Check out our Family Resource hub!